Skip to content

 Triggers

-Your problem definition is likely to evolve alongside discovery activities, and should be directly informed by them.
+Your problem definition is likely to evolve alongside research and exploration activities, and should be directly informed by them.

 Problem definition is essential before you can go on to exploring requirements and designing solutions.